fedora-python/importpatches/README.md

 ## Usage

-Just run `importpatches.py` in your clone of dist-git.
+Run `importpatches.py` without arguments in your clone of dist-git.
 If the defaults don't work for you, run with `--help` to see the options.